 code.org is an organization working to provide all school children a reasonable experience with computer science.
 Programming/coding is a key aspect of computer science.
 Part of

 code.org's effort has been to create courses for elementary students.
-This assignment asks that you complete one of those courses—the 20-hour accelerated course—and reflect on the experience and on programming.
+This assignment asks that you complete one of those courses—the 20-hour accelerated course.

 The course should not actually take 20 hours.
 I expect it might take 4-10 hours.
 To access it you will need to:

 I am unable to sign up as you would so the following is uncertain.

 In the page that comes up you will be asked to supply the following information

 If I can not recognize which user name goes with you, I will ask.
 I suggest you not use your full name.
 You may use a first name, last name, or initials or something that contains one of them (or just let me know what display name you chose).